-Further changes are being made to the benefits provided by USS from 1 October 2016.
+Further changes were made to the benefits provided by USS from 1 October 2016.

-On 1 October, the USS Investment Builder Scheme will be launched.
+On 1 October, the USS Investment Builder Scheme was launched.
 The Investment Builder is open to all USS members.
-Members earning over a salary threshold (initially £55,000 per year) will be automatically entered into the Investment Builder for the contributions on salary in excess of the salary threshold only.
+Members earning over a salary threshold (initially £55,00 per year) will be automatically entered into the Investment Builder for the contributions on salary in excess of the salary threshold only.